 Mode of Counselling: Offline

-To participate in the counselling and seat allotment process, candidates will have to qualify the Uni-GAUGE 2023 entrance exam.
+To participate in the counselling and seat allotment process, candidates have to qualify the Uni-GAUGE 2023 entrance exam.
 There will be no common Uni-GAUGE 2023 counselling and seat allotment process for admission to participating institutes.

 Candidates will have to apply to different participating institutes as they will conduct their own counselling and seat allotment process.
 Using the Uni-GAUGE 2023 scorecard and other prescribed documents, the candidate will be able to apply separately to individual participating institutes.